It's easy to forget about September as we get back into the School routine. But don't let it slip through your fingers. It's still summer.

 Our minds stop thinking about getting outdoors in September as we get back into the school routine

 It's such a change from the summer school break that our minds naturally stop thinking about getting outdoors in September as we try and get back into the school routine.

 When the weekend does come around, everyone is a little too exhausted.
 I know I am.

-Just like summer, you can’t guarantee what the weather is going to do.
+Just like summer, you can't guarantee what the weather will do.
 But there are warm sunny days still.

-Think back to early Spring or Winter, when you were wishing for warmer weather.
+Think back to early Spring or Winter when you wished for warmer weather.
 Well, that warmer weather is still here now, in September.

 After a long summer, we become a little 'desensitised' to it.

 You do have to be prepared for colder nights if camping, and even when out and about.
 (I looked at climbing Snowdon today, but the Met Office says it will feel like -2!)
 However, it still can be t-shirts and shorts weather too.